What is Hanukkah?

 Modern Jewish and Israeli Observance

-In modern Jewish life, Hanukkah is celebrated with joy, gratitude, and symbolism.
+In modern Jewish life, Hanukkah is all about joy, gratitude, and symbolism.
 Observers light the hanukkiah, a special nine-branched menorah.
 As mentioned previously, it holds a candle for each night of the holiday, plus a “helper” candle, called the shamash, which is used to light the others.

 Each evening, families gather to recite blessings, light the candles, and sing traditional songs.
 All that to celebrate the miracles that occurred for their people.